11 Animals That Eat Bamboo

 These four rodent species are indigenous to Asia, where they prey primarily on bamboo before reverting to other food sources.

-Although these animals that eat bamboo rarely weigh more than a few ounces, some of these critters can reach up to 9 pounds!
+Although these animals that eat bamboo rarely weigh more than a few ounces, some can reach up to 9 pounds!

-They become immobile as a result, although they can still harm gardens or crop fields significantly.
+They become immobile, although they can still significantly harm gardens or crop fields.

 Despite their shy conduct and sluggish character, these peculiar animals that eat bamboo continue to be a serious nuisance that needs to be watched in agricultural areas across their natural habitats.